 Well, guess who was watching the kids on the playground as they lined up to go inside?

 He came out and shouted a weird variation on that familiar childhood memory, “Hey you!
 Stop leaving tracks across my snow”!

 Later he complained about it to my mother.
 Apparently, he was worried that if I left a pathway in the snow it would kill the grass underneath.
 He freaked mom out, and I didn’t get in as much trouble as I usually would have, because of the weird vibe he gave her…

 “Just stay away from that guy, – he gives me the creeps”.

 The next summer an older boy that I hung out with talked me into taking my Dad’s 1964 GTO out for a joy ride around the block.
 I wanted to drive, but my legs weren’t long enough to reach the pedals and see over the steering wheel at the same time; so Grant was at the helm.
 He did okay going down the alley, but when we turned the corner to go up the hill past our school, we kept stalling out.
 Every time he let out he clutch, the Pontiac would surge forward, practically “popping a wheelie” – before the engine died.
 So, there we were, having a blast – burning rubber, lunging up the hill ten or twenty feet at a time, laughing our asses off, scared to death.

-We finally made it back into the alley without getting caught, but when we got out to push the car back into the garage, there was John Wayne Gacy standing next to his garbage cans, – shaking his head and smirking.
+We finally made it back into the alley without getting caught, but when we got out to push the car back into the garage, there was Gacy, standing next to his garbage cans, – shaking his head and smirking.

 “He’s gonna narc on us for sure”!